Doctor Who series 11: The Woman Who Fell to Earth review – 'Jodie Whittaker is exactly the regeneration this show needed'

 Certainly, Chibnall’s Who sounds different.
 There’s a doomy score by composer Segun Akinola.
 If only the series had braved this approach earlier.
 Now almost every Brit drama favours that electro-clang/judder/warble borrowed from Scandi noir.
 In the end credits, we also catch Akinola’s fresh take on the theme music, utilising elements of the BBC Radiophonic Workshop version from the 1960s.
 The original was always the most effective.

-But there is no title sequence, no opening theme, no title displayed at all.
-We’re told this episode is called The Woman Who Fell to Earth.
+But there is no title sequence, no opening theme; the title is eventually displayed at the end: The Woman Who Fell to Earth.
 More accurately, it’s The Women Who Fell to Earth – the other being Grace, played by the magnificent Sharon D Clarke.
 An actress I’ve long admired, she was sensational as a seasoned hooker in The Life, a musical at Southwark Playhouse last year.
 I’d like to have seen more of Grace, but alas, she’s a goner, coming to rest on the ground in an elegant supine pose like so many before her in Doctor Who (see Jenna Coleman in The Snowmen and Tom Baker in long ago in Logopolis).

 I had no doubts about Bradley Walsh’s abilities, having caught him in the odd episode of Law & Order: UK and as Danny Baldwin in Coronation Street.
 He brings humanity and humour to the role of Graham – and the only tangible note of pathos when delivering his eulogy for Grace.